-This provides a total estimate of about 1,016 historical SBLs for Washington.
-Annual survival rates have been reported from Alaska of 0.88 for adults, 0.95 for subadults, and 0.71 for juveniles (Bowman et al. 1995).
-Using these survival rates, a life span of 20 years, and an annual productivity of 0.86 young per pair, Moffat's equilibrium model, as described by Hunt (1998), would yield an equilibrium population of 3,859 adults and 2,643 subadults and juveniles, for a total of 6,503.
+This provides a total estimate of about 1,328 historical SBLs for Washington.
+Annual survival rates have been reported from Alaska of 0.88 for adults, 0.95 for subadults, 0.71 for juveniles (Bowman et al. 1995).
+Using these survival rates, a life span of 20 years, and an annual productivity of 0.86 young per pair (Bowman et al. 1995), Moffat's equilibrium model, as described by Hunt (1998), would yield an equilibrium population of 5,344 adults and 3,455 subadults and juveniles, for a total of 8,799.
 Populations of eagle species that are relatively stable typically have a large number of nonbreeding adults and subadults (Newton 1979).
-Hansen and Hodges (1985) reported that known breeders composed less than half of the adult bald eagle populations during 3 or 4 years of their study in Alaska, and nonbreeders, or "floaters" comprised 27-40% of the population at Bresard Lake in Saskatchewan (Gerrard et al. 1992).
-In this case the historical population would have included about 1,827 floaters.
+Hansen and Hodges (1985) reported that known breeders composed less than half of the adult bald eagle populations during 3 of 4 years of their study in Alaska, and nonbreeders, or "floaters" comprised 27-40% of the population at Bresard Lake in Saskatchewan (Gerrard et al. 1992).
+In this case our historical population would have included about 5,344 floaters.

-Thus, if our assumptions have not been either too conservative, or too optimistic, the historical early summer population in Washington before the impact of white settlement may have been around 6,500 bald eagles.
+Thus, if our assumptions have not been either too conservative, or too optimistic, the historical early summer population in Washington before the impact of white settlement may have been around 8,800 bald eagles.